verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 Example:
 ```
 working_directory
-      |--- certificate_template.pdf
+      |--- certificates/
       |--- graduates.csv
       `--- config.ini
 ```

-### Usage: `create-certificates`
+### Usage: `issue-certificates`
-Creates the certificates given a PDF template file and a CSV file that contains all the graduates; a PDF certificate is created for each entry in the CSV.
-Then PDF metadata `issuer` and `issuer_address` are added to each certificate as well as a `metadata_object` that is a JSON object containing all the fields specified in `cert_metadata_columns`.
+Issues the certificates in the `certificates_directory` after adding the appropriate metadata.
+The PDF metadata `issuer` and `issuer_address` are added to each certificate as well as a `metadata_object` that is a JSON object containing all the fields specified in `cert_metadata_columns`.
 Following is the creation of a merkle tree that contains all the hashes of the certificates, the merkle root of which is published to the blockchain.
 A corresponding chainpoint receipt is added as metadata `chainpoint_proof` in each PDF certificate.
 The compulsory metadata are `issuer`, `issuer_address`, and `chainpoint_proof`.

 Given the example directory structure from above and a proper config.ini file it is as simple as:

 ```
-$ create-certificates -c path/to/working_directory/config.ini
+$ issue-certificates -c path/to/working_directory/config.ini
 ```

-The script will confirm the arguments passed and then it will create all the certificates and publish the merkle root hash to the blockchain.
+The script will confirm the arguments passed and then it will add the metadata to the certificates and publish the merkle root hash to the blockchain.
 The certificates are finished, self-contained and ready to be shared.

 ### Usage: `validate-certificates`